EM - Silver-loaded Epoxy Procedure

-Created by Karen Darley, Modified on Tue, 02 Aug 2022 at 04:26 PM by Karen Darley
+Created by Karen Darley, Modified on Fri, 3 May at 3:07 PM by Kathleen Patrick

-Use Silver Powder to make silver loaded epoxy and more.
 Very fine, high purity silver powder may be used to produce electrically highly conducting paints and especially epoxy resins.
 Usually, the mixture is one half by volume of powder and a quarter each of epoxy components A + B. These materials mix very easily, but conductivity does not gradually change; rather if a little less silver is used, suddenly conductivity may be completely lost.

 Unlike prepared silver epoxies, the powder has an unlimited shelf life and the mixture ratio can be varied to suit.
 Also, fast-curing or super-strong epoxy may be used as required and silver powder is rather more economical than prepared epoxies.